OmnixTry/human-like-passwords/CrackingPasswords.md

 - `-1` references a file that contains only the possible special symbols: `@!$`.
 (The default special symbol alphabet of hashcat is too wide for our purpose).
 - `-2` defines a set of characters suitable for first digit of day, month and year.
 It is a bit wider than nexessary for the first digit of year and month,  but the amount of custom charactersets is limited, so there had to be a compromise.
 - `-3` `-4` is used for second and third digits of the year respectively.
 It was possible to narrow down this part as we know a boundary of possible date.

+This was a very timeconsuming atack.
+Without narrowing down the mask option it took more than 15 minutes to compute.
+(I can't tell for sure.
+I aborted and then ran it with custom alphabets).
+However if the mask is reasonable and doesn't give very inappropriate results it is possible to solve task in 3-5 minutes.